AirynS/DSV-Abigail-Caroline-Pierre/README.md

 You can choose which version of each character you would like to use in the config, as well as disable any characters that you may want to use another mod for.

-For more detailed installation & configuration instructions, check out our [website](https://diversestardewvalley.weebly.com/configuration.html).
+For more detailed installation & configuration instructions, check out the [configuration page](https://diversestardewvalley.weebly.com/configuration.html) of our website.

 If you are updating DSV, delete any previous files from your Mods folder before moving the new files.